Fiserv Forum: History

 The Milwaukee city council voted 12–3 on September 22, 2015, to approve the plan.
 The city's Plan Commission gave unanimous conditional approval to the Bucks' general development plans for land in the Park East Corridor on November 23, while acknowledging possible parking problems in the area.

 On April 13, 2016, the Bucks signed a 30-year lease to play in the new arena.
 In addition, Marquette University has agreed to lease the arena for its home games, beginning in 2018.
-Unlike Marquette's previous agreement with the Bradley Center, the lease agreement with Fiserv ends in the spring of 2025, allowing Marquette the option to decide to pursue the building of its own smaller arena for lesser-attended match-ups, and to only utilize the Fiserv Forum for larger rivalry games.
+Unlike Marquette's previous agreement with the Bradley Center, the lease agreement with Fiserv Forum ends in the spring of 2025, allowing Marquette the option to decide to pursue the building of its own smaller arena for lesser-attended match-ups, and to only utilize the Fiserv Forum for larger Big East Conference and Badgers-Golden Eagles rivalry games.

 The official groundbreaking was during the 2nd annual Bucks Block Party on June 18, 2016.

 On May 2, 2017, Bucks president Peter Feigin stated that construction of the arena remained on schedule and on budget.
 Feigin's announcement was from the site of the new arena, after the first roof truss was installed and bolted into place.
 The roof was officially topped off on August 24, 2017.
 On August 26, 2018, Fiserv Forum was officially opened in a ribbon-cutting ceremony at the 4th annual Bucks Block Party.
 The first live event at Fiserv Forum was The Killers with Violent Femmes on September 4, 2018.

 The Bucks played their inaugural game at the Fiserv Forum during the preseason against the Chicago Bulls on October 3, 2018, a 116–82 Bucks victory.
 The Forum's regular-season home opener was played on October 19, 2018, against the Indiana Pacers.
 The Bucks won, 118–101.
 The Bucks' first season in the Forum was a great success, with the Bucks finishing the regular season with their first 60-win season since 1980–81.
 They also went 33–8 at the Forum, the second-best home record in the NBA.
 On April 14, 2019, the Forum hosted its first NBA playoff game, Game 1 of the first round between the Bucks and the Detroit Pistons.
 The Bucks won, 121–86.